Winded/StopMotionHelper/README.md

-Stop Motion Helper
+Stop Motion Helper (version 1)
 ==================
-This is a rather simple tool that can be used to make stop motion making easier, although some people use it for straight animation filming.

-I'm not working on this much, but I'll try fixing bugs if they occur.
+This is the old version of Stop Motion Helper, kind of being archived.
+This branch should not be interfered with, so don't make any pull requests here.